Concrete Problems

 Settled or Uneven Concrete: Sunken concrete surfaces, such as driveways, sidewalks, or patios, can cause tripping hazards and damage to vehicles or property.

-Cracked Concrete: Cracks in driveways, foundations, or sidewalks indicate shifting or settling concrete, which can worsen over time if not addressed.
+Cracked Concrete: Cracks in driveways, foundations, or sidewalks in the Bay Area indicate shifting or settling concrete, which can worsen over time if not addressed.